mrlunchbox777/personal-finance/README.md

 ## Stay Alive

 Start using budget management software like [Mint](https://mint.intuit.com/) or [YNAB](https://www.youneedabudget.com/).
-For budgeting you give every dollar a job, take your income and portion it out the best that you can.
+When budgeting you give every dollar a job.
+Take your income and portion it out the best that you can.

-Pay the basics: rent, food, utilities, toiletries, things needed for work, health care, and minimum payments on everything already owed.
+Pay the basics:

+* Rent
+* Food
+* Utilities
+* Toiletries
+* Things needed for work (car maintenance, gas, internet, etc)
+* Health care
+* Minimum payments on everything already owed

 This is first and foremost always, you have to pay to stay alive before doing anything else; you can choose cheaper housing, food, etc, but you still have to provide for those.

-Budget, Reduce Expenses, Set Realistic Goals
+* **Budget**
+* **Reduce Expenses**
+* **Set Realistic Goals**

 ## Put 1k In The Bank